 - Making the public aware of the benefits of biofeedback

 Membership in AAPB is open to professionals interested in the investigation and application of applied psychophysiology and biofeedback, and in the scientific and professional advancement of the field.
-In its history, AAPB has grown to more than 2,000 members representing the fields of psychology, medicine, nursing, social work, counseling, physical therapy, education and other healthcare areas.
+In its history, AAPB has grown to more than 2,000 members representing the fields of psychology, medicine, nursing, social work, occupational therapy, counseling, physical therapy, education and other healthcare areas.
 There are many state and international chapters.